 Instead of making your own balsamic glaze, you can also use store-bought balsamic glaze or balsamic reduction if you prefer.
-I’ve done it both ways, making my own glaze the first time (these photos showcase the homemade glaze), and trying a store-bought fig and balsamic glaze the second time, and both were excellent.
-The store-bought glaze seemed to cling to the peppers a bit better than the homemade version, but the flavor was great regardless.
+I’ve done it both ways, making my own glaze the first time (these photos showcase the homemade glaze), and trying a store-bought fig and balsamic glaze the second time.
+Both were excellent.
+The store-bought glaze seemed to cling to the peppers a bit better than the homemade version.
+The flavor was great regardless.

 Warm Stuffed Piquillo Pepper Bruschetta

 - 2 tablespoons balsamic vinegar

 - 6 ounces goat cheese at room temperature

 - 2 tablespoons julienned fresh basil

 - Kosher salt and freshly ground black pepper

 - 8 small canned or jarred piquillo peppers drained and patted dry with paper towels